Julianne2025/Data-Analytics-Portfolio/Excel/README.md

 ## Excel Files:

-- Freight-GLCodeCheck-VLOOKUP-Macro.xlsm - VLOOKUP Macro compares GL codes retrieved from large consolidated freight invoice files to valid freight GL codes from the Chart of Accounts before freight expense file is uploaded into ERP system in order to identify invalid GL codes.
+- Freight-GLCodeCheck-VLOOKUP-Macro.xlsm - VLOOKUP Macro compares GL codes retrieved from large consolidated freight invoice files to valid freight GL codes from the Chart of Accounts before freight expense accrual file is uploaded into ERP system in order to identify invalid GL codes.
-Prevents freight expense accrual upload issues due to wrong GL accounts.
+Prevents freight expense upload issues due to wrong GL accounts.

 - Freight-JE-Upload-Macro.xlsm - Automated journal entry upload using Excel VBA.
 JE Upload Form displaying 3 column GL account and dollar amounts.
-Freight expense data is converted into file for automatic upload into ERP system for accounting close.
+Freight expense accrual data is converted into file for automatic upload into ERP system for accounting close.
 Improved accuracy and efficiency by preventing month-end close errors due to manual data entry or repetitive copy and pasting.